openframeworks/ofBook/chapters/game_design/chapter.md

 You should have a player who moves around on-screen.
 Sweet!
 ###Player bullets

-Let’s make our bullets next.
+Let's make our bullets next.
 In order to have a variable number of bullets on screen at a time, we need to add a `vector<Bullet> bullets;` to testApp.h.
 Let’s also create a `void update_bullets();` function, which will update our vector of bullets (and, shortly, trigger the check for bullet collisions).
 We also want our player and enemy bullets to look different, so we’ll add `ofImage enemy_bullet_image;` and `ofImage player_bullet_image;` to our `testApp.h` file.

 Our bullet class will look a lot like the player class, having a position, speed, width, pointer to an image, and various functions.
 The big difference is that the bullets will keep track of who they came from (since that will affect who they can hurt and which direction they move).